BorisZupancic/FDM_n_Bodies/README.md

 # FDM_n_Bodies
-Package of Modules, Jupyter Notebooks and Python scripts meant for use in simulating Fuzzy Dark Matter and Particles in a self-consistent gravitational field.
+Repository of Packages/Modules, Jupyter Notebooks and Python scripts meant for use in simulating Fuzzy Dark Matter and Particles in a self-consistent gravitational field.
 Currently only in 1-dimension.

 1D codes contains scripts, image folders/files and video files.